It’s not easy being a grammarian these days.

 It comes down to this: Anything great is error-free.
 Period.

-Grammar helps you communicate clearly and get what you want
+Good grammar helps you communicate clearly and get what you want

 Grammar is the groundwork of clear communication.
 “The better the grammar, the clearer the message, the more likelihood of understanding the message’s intent and meaning,” author William Bradshaw wrote in this Huffington Post article.